Labrador Retriever Grooming Information

 The Labrador Retriever is known for its glossy, water-resistant coat that repels water and dirt, making the breed a favorite in homes with messy kids or pets.
 The coat can be maintained through regular brushing, especially during shedding seasons.
 (Labradors are shed once or twice a year.)

-A Labrador Retriever’s fur should be brushed once a week to keep it from getting tangled and matted.
-Their ears should be cleaned regularly to avoid infections.
 If your dog spends much time playing outside in inclement weather, you may want to clean his ears more often, as dirt and debris can build up inside them.
 It is also essential to check your Lab’s ears periodically to see if they have any wax buildup or dirt inside them.

 Labrador Retriever haircuts